1957 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 History of The 1957 Dime

-The dime denomination was selected to honor Roosevelt because of his deep connection to the March of Dimes organization, making the ten-cent piece an obvious choice for commemorating the president’s fight against polio.
-Unlike other coinage changes requiring congressional legislation, the Roosevelt dime could be implemented by the Bureau of the Mint alone, as the Mercury dime design had been struck for over 25 years by 1945.
+The dime denomination was chosen to honor Roosevelt because of his deep personal connection to the March of Dimes organization, which he helped found to fight the polio epidemic that had partially paralyzed him.
+Crucially, unlike other major coinage redesigns requiring Congressional approval, the Mint could replace the Mercury dime unilaterally because the design had been in use for more than 25 consecutive years by 1945.

-Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List
+Also Read:Ā Top 100 Most Valuable Roosevelt Dimes Worth Money List

 Is Your 1957 Dime Rare?